yipinghuang1991/VBA-Tetris/README.md

 * (Not required) Do not have other Excel running at the same time

 # How To Play
-1. When file is open, choose to accept running macro
+1. Choose to enable macros when opening the file
-2. Press START buttom to start game
+2. Press START buttom to start the game
-3. Press (and hold) left arrow key to move left
+3. Press (and hold) Left arrow key to move left
-4. Press (and hold) right arrow key to move right
+4. Press (and hold) Right arrow key to move right
-5. Press (and hold) down arrow key to move downwards
+5. Press (and hold) Down arrow key to move downwards
-6. Press up arrow key to rotate clockwise
+6. Press Up arrow or X to rotate clockwise
+7. Press Control or Z to rotate counterclockwise
-7. Press H to hold piece
+7. Press Shift or C to hold piece
 8. Press ESC to end game

 # What's Working
 * Vanilla Level 1 Tetris game (1000 millisecond gravity)
 * Hold piece
+* Pause/Resume
 * View 6 incoming shapes

-# What's Broken
-* Excel can freeze by unknown reasons
-* No exit condition when the pieces pile up to the top
+* 200 millisecond repeat delay
+* 35 millisecond repeat rate

 # To Do
-* Change keyboard interception to SetWindowsHookEx, UnhookWindowsHookEx and CallNextHookEx Windows API
-* Improve README.md
 * Implement score and level
-* Add comments
 * Add setting panel
 * Add custom keybinding
-* Add pause
 * Add hard drop
 * Add kick
 * Add ghost piece
+* Gerenal performance improvement
 * Try to follow the [Tetris Guideline](https://tetris.fandom.com/wiki/Tetris_Guideline)
-* Gerenal performance improvement